Judah Halevi: Secular poetry

 Or evil, whether strong or weak.

 It is Thou who shalt choose, not I.

 Of Thy knowledge is the evil and the fair.

 Not upon my power of healing I rely.

-Only for Thine healing do I watch."
+Only for Thine healing do I watch.

 Friendship

-Even in Judah's youth, a large number of illustrious men gathered around him, like Levi al-Tabban of Zaragoza, the aged poet Judah ben Abun, Judah ibn Ghayyat of Granada, Moses ibn Ezra and his brothers Judah, Joseph, and Isaac, the vizier Abu al-Hasan, Meïr ibn Kamnial, the physician and poet Solomon ben Mu'allam of Seville, besides his schoolmates Joseph ibn Migas and Baruch Albalia and the grammarian Abraham ibn Ezra.
+Even in his youth, a large number of renowned literary scholars gathered around him, including Levi ibn al-Tabban of Zaragoza; the aged poet Judah ben Abbas; Judah ibn Ghayyat of Granada; Moses ibn Ezra, Judah ben Joseph ibn Ezra, Joseph ibn Ezra, and Isaac ibn Ezra; Meïr ibn Kamnial; the physician and poet Solomon ben Mu'allam of Seville; his schoolmates Joseph ibn Migash and Baruch Albalia, son of Isaac Albalia; and the grammarian Abraham ibn Ezra.

-In Córdoba, Judah addressed a touching farewell poem to Joseph ibn Ẓaddiḳ, the philosopher and poet.
-In Egypt, celebrated men vied with one another in entertaining him, his reception was a veritable triumph.
-Here his particular friends were Aaron ben Jeshua Alamani in Alexandria, the nagid Samuel ben Hananiah in Cairo, Halfon ha-Levi in Damietta, and an unknown man in Tyre, probably his last friend.
-In their sorrow and joy, in the creative spirit and all that moved the souls of these men, Judah sympathetically shared; as he says in the beginning of a short poem: "My heart belongs to you, ye noble souls, who draw me to you with bonds of love".
+In Córdoba, Spain, haLevi addressed a touching farewell poem to Joseph ibn Tzaddik, the philosopher and poet.
+In Egypt, celebrated men vied to entertain him; his reception was a veritable triumph.
+Here, his particular friends included Aaron He-Haver ben Yeshuah Alamani of Alexandria, the nagid Samuel ben Hananiah of Cairo, Halfon Ha-Levi of Damietta, and an unknown man in Tyre.
+HaLevi sympathetically shared their sorrow and joy, as shown in a short poem: "My heart belongs to you, ye noble souls, who draw me to you with bonds of love".

 Elegy

-Especially tender and plaintive is Judah's tone in his elegies.
+Especially tender and plaintive is haLevi's tone in his elegies.
 He often utilized the qasida form and meditated on death and fate.
 Many of them are dedicated to friends such as the brothers Judah (Nos.
 19, 20), Isaac (No. 21), and Moses ibn Ezra (No. 16), R. Baruch (Nos.
 23, 28), Meïr ibn Migas (No. 27), Isaac Alfasi, head of the yeshiva in Lucena, Cordoba (No. 14), and others.
 In the case of Solomon ibn Farissol, who was murdered on May 3, 1108, Judah suddenly changed his poem of eulogy (Nos.
 11, 22) into one of lamentation (Nos.
 12, 13, 93 et seq.).

-Child mortality due to plague was high in Judah's time and the historical record contains five elegies that mourn the death of a child.
-Biographer Hillel Halkin hypothesizes that at least one of these honors one of Judah's children who did not reach adulthood and who is lost to history.
+Child mortality due to plague was high in Judah's time, and the historical record contains five elegies that mourn the death of a child.
+Biographer Hillel Halkin hypothesizes that at least one of these honors was given to one of Judah's children who did not reach adulthood and is lost to history.